igorski/bitmappery/README.md

 # TODO / Roadmap

+* Render service should use the tool-options-text debounce on first font load to ensure font is present on document load
 * Try very wide Dropbox image on MB Air with space + pan in bottom right area.
 Won't work.
 * Restoring positions of documents with positioned rotated objects is not accurate
 * Issue with drawing mask on mirrored content